-This week you can choose from red potatoes, yellow potatoes, fingerling potatoes, red beets, golden beets, baby arugula, mesclun mix, basil, zucchini, shiitake mushrooms, microgreens, garlic, tomatoes, cilantro, husk cherries, parsley, cabbage, red and yellow onions, spaghetti squash, butternut squash, acorn squash, delicata squash, and leeks!
+This week you can choose from red potatoes, yellow potatoes, fingerling potatoes, red beets, golden beets, baby arugula, mesclun mix, baby lettuce, baby kale, baby bok choi, pea shoots, spinach, microgreens, garlic, green tomatoes, husk cherries, red and green cabbage, napa cabbage, carrots, broccoli, green curly kale, red and yellow onions, spaghetti squash, butternut squash, acorn squash, delicata squash, sweet peppers, jalapenos, brussels sprouts, and leeks!

 Send me an email if you want any of the items below in bulk for preserving.
 These are wholesale prices we make available to CSA members and their friends a family.